Role Of The Lawyer In A Real Estate Purchase In Ontario

 - Or consider the following, which is not strictly an “adjustment” but is an additional closing cost that may be an unpleasant surprise: you have selected a high-ratio mortgage with mortgage insurance to protect the lender; the lender deducts the insurance premium from the mortgage, reducing the available money for closing.

-Usually, your lawyer will have you bring in one certified cheque or bank draft on the day before closing to include the lawyer’s fees and disbursements and the balance due on closing.
+Usually, your lawyer will have you bring in one certified cheque or bank draft the day before closing to include the lawyer’s fees, disbursements, and the balance due on closing.
 (Note: Depending on the mortgage holder and law firm, this may already be done for you.)
-Those funds will be placed in the lawyer’s trust account along with the mortgage advance and will be used to close the transaction.
+Those funds will be placed in the lawyer’s trust account and the mortgage advance and used to close the transaction.

 Insist that your lawyer provide you with an exact figure well before the Closing Date.